shanaallenholder/Java_Assessment_Repo/README.md

 * Java will be your middle name, working with objects and all that is JAVA!
 * You will be working with a Json file with Key:Value pairs which will hold all the data for your recipes and ingredients.
-*Class, Services, Controller, Repositories, etc.
+*Classes, Services, Controller, Repositories, and more.
 * You will learn to work with Postman to test your endpoints.
-* You will become a noice pro at working around errors and troubleshooting your way through.
+* * GET /recipes: Retrieves a list of all recipes in the database
+* GET/recipes/{id}: Retrieves a specific recipe by its ID

-By following these steps, you will be able to build a well structured Recipe Book API which will have the folllowing:
+### **By following these steps, you will be able to build a well structured Recipe Book API which will have the folllowing:**

 **Good Use of HTTP Protocols:**
 You will adhere to HTTP protocol standards, ensuring that your API methods, requests, and responses follow RESTful principles and support full CRUD operations.